-Biscuit is a one and a half year old coonhound mix, weighing about 60 pounds, who lost his home when his owner moved on without him.
-He is a silly boy and enters the HOPE program to learn loose leash walking and how to appropriately greet guests.
-Biscuit is very treat motivated and I’m told he is a cuddler!
-I hope you enjoy following his adventures in HOPE!
-He is so new to us that he doesn’t even have an adoption link yet!
-Stay tuned!!
+Biscuit is a two and a half year old coonhound mix, weighing about 60 pounds, who lost his home when his owner moved on without him.
+He is now living with a trainer to help him learn how to greet people.

 Biscuit is a vocal dog and is making progress in greeting new people.
 He's still a fence gangster, and makes lots of noise, barking at people through the fence.
 I am working on counter-conditioning and re-directions until I'm blue in the face.
 We're making progress.
 Aside from that, Biscuit is well behaved, learns quickly, and he's good company.